 - adults throughout their lives, through a process of developing and updating skills.

-The Key Competences Framework sets out eight key competences each being a combination of knowledge, skills and attitudes.
+The Key Competences Recommendation sets out eight key competences each being a combination of knowledge, skills and attitudes.
 The eight key competences are:

 - Communication in the mother tongue;